Chocolate Runners Bar & Running: A Match from Heaven?

 Moderation is key

 Sounds great, doesn’t it?
-Does this mean that, if a little dark chocolate is good for you, then a lot must be better?
+Does this mean that, if a little dark chocolate runners bar is good for you, then a lot must be better?
 Unfortunately not.
-Remember that even good quality, organic dark chocolate packs a calorie punch.
+Remember that even good quality, organic dark chocolate pack a calorie punch.
 One 100 g slab of 85% cocoa, for example, contains approximately 600 calories, of which 450 come from fat.
 So best indulge in moderation.
-One or two squares a day are plenty and remember that the occasional dark chocolate indulgence is best if it forms part of a healthy, balanced diet.
+One or two squares a day are plenty and remember that the occasional dark chocolate runners indulgence is best if it forms part of a healthy, balanced diet.

 Dark chocolate and running